 He’s very much a Saturday morning cartoon ineffectual and comedic villain, but he’s nonetheless more threatening than most.
 Even though the Gummis and their friends always defeat him eventually, he’s still plenty clever, and has an uncanny way of getting his hands on new magic weapons to conquer Dunwyn with.
 He can also lay on the charm and be perfectly polite, if he feels like it.
 It’s just that most people know him too well to fall for it.
 Once he finds out about the Gummis, many of his plans involve stealing their secrets of magic and technology.

 True to form, Ightorn’s ogre minions are big, strong and incredibly stupid.
 The only exception is Toadwart, who is about the size of a Gummi, but much smarter than his brethren, which isn’t saying much.
+The first thing you will notice when you log onto the Listcrawler escorte chat room is there is a lot of activity.
+People from all around the world are participating and making new friends.
+It’s a great atmosphere Listcrawler Houston that encourages you to start making friends right away.
+Before you know it you have hundreds of friends.
 His cleverness depends on the situation, and he retains the ogre speech patterns, such as speaking about himself in the third person.
 He’s Ightorn’s second in command, roughly speaking, and gets the treatment you’d expect from his boss.